Wasp (Cumbria) Limited

 - Small-scale model testing

-A group of eight MEng students from the Engineering Department worked with local wind and tidal power company WASP (Cumbria) Limited to develop and test a prototype tidal turbine under the supervision of Dr Stephen Quayle of the Lancaster University Renewable Energy Group.
-The team completed the design and manufacture of the flotation platform, power-take off system, and the associated control and instrumentation.
-Small-scale model testing was also completed in the Engineering Department’s water flume.
+A group of eight MEng students from the Engineering Department worked with the local wind, and tidal power company WASP (Cumbria) Limited to develop and test a prototype tidal turbine under the supervision of Dr Stephen Quayle of the Lancaster University Renewable Energy Group.
+The team completed the design and manufacture of the flotation platform, power-take-off system, and the associated control and instrumentation.
+Small-scale model testing was also finished in the Engineering Department’s water flume.

-The project was funded by Grant Aid from the ‘Innovation in Business’ scheme.
+Grant Aid funded the project from the ‘Innovation in Business’ scheme.